kliewerdaniel/AI-Blog/_posts/2025-02-05-Loco-Local-LocalLLaMa.md

 ### **The Vision**
 This isn’t just a hackathon—it’s a step toward **decentralizing AI’s future**.
 Winning projects will:
-- Be featured on Hugging Face’s Open Source Spotlight.
 - Connect creators with AI startups/job opportunities.
 - Lay groundwork for a grassroots ecosystem of ethical, accessible AI tools.